app-gitKaiwho/app-gitKaiwho/README.md

-- 🔭 I’m currently working on Philosopher
+- 🔭 I’m currently working on Minishell
-- 🌱 I’m currently learning Multithreading
+- 🌱 I’m currently learning about how bash work
 - 💬 Ask me about my fdf I like it very much

 Project in the tank :